jjclark1982/bitburner-scripts/hive/README.md

 ```
 Params: {
 	tDelta:           Milliseconds between endTime of jobs targeting the same server
 	maxTotalRam:      Maximum total GB of ram to use for multiple concurrent batches
 	maxThreadsPerJob: Maximum number of threads to use on any single process
 	moneyPercent:     Portion of money to take in a hack job (0.0 - 1.0)
 	hackMargin:       Amount of security to allow without weakening after a hack job
 	prepMargin:       Amount of security to allow without weakening after a grow job
-	naiveSplit: Whether to split a large job into multiple processes with the same endTime.
+	naiveSplit:       Whether to split large jobs into sequential processes of the same kind.
 	                  For example: HWWGGGWW (naive) vs HWGWGWGW (default)
 	cores:            Number of CPU cores used for a job
 }
 ```

-##### Planner Command-Line Interface
+#### Planner Command-Line Interface

 When run as an executable, calculate the most profitable parameters for each hackable server: